Bepacom-Raalte/bepacom-HA-Addons/bacnetinterface/DOCS.md

 ### Option: `objectIdentifier`
 The Object Identifier that this device will get.
 This will be seen by other devices on the BACnet network. **Make sure it's unique!**

+### Option: 'defaultPriority'
+The priority your write requests get.
+Low number means high priority.
+High number means low priority.
+Recommended to keep at 15 or 16 unless you know what higher priority can do to your BACnet devices.

+### Option: "loglevel"
+The verbosity of the logs in the add-on.
+Usually WARNING is alright, INFO gets a little chatty.

 ### Option: `maxApduLenghtAccepted`
 The max length an APDU can be before it'll be rejected.
 Recommended to leave the default value if you don't know what it does.